ruby-rdf/rdf-turtle/README.markdown

 ## Installation

 The recommended installation method is via [RubyGems](http://rubygems.org/).
-To install the latest official release of the `SPARQL::Grammar` gem, do:
+To install the latest official release of the `RDF::Turtle` gem, do:

     % [sudo] gem install rdf-turtle